marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

-The control path which explains why a heartbeat response is not returned is quite complicated and without a proper knowledge of the library it's difficult to grasp what the code actually does.
+The control path which explains why a heartbeat response is not returned is not that trivial and without a proper knowledge of the library it's difficult to fully grasp what the code does.
 After a series of *step* and *next*, the single step execution led to the function *buffer_write* in *bf_buff.c*.